View Document Text

 Services Agreement or a Retainer Agreement.
 Tax preparation is outside the

-scope of the Adviser’s services.
-The Adviser may recommend a third party
+scope of the Advisor’s services.
+The Advisor may recommend a third party

 tax preparer or other tax specialist at a client’s request.